 How does he not get stung?
 The Todas believe this is because the bees know if the person is pure of heart and body.

-But young men (only Toda men collect honey) who are beginning to learn how to collect honey do sometimes get stung.
+But young men (only men in the Toda community collect honey) who are beginning to learn how to collect honey do sometimes get stung.
 Thilthosh says, “They [the newcomers] will be afraid at first, but after being stung a few times it will be normal.
 Then they will not be afraid”.
 Even as he is talking, his son, around 12, is stung by a bee.
 Thilthosh goes close to his son, investigates the area of the sting, and leaves it at that.

 Earlier, Kathe Kuttan had narrated the story of a hunter who was bitten because “he [hadn’t] maintained the ‘discipline’.”
 The community is not supposed to work on certain days like the day for temple.